 Heart Disease Risk Factors and Symptoms

-There are many risk factors that come together in increasing a person's risk for heart disease.
-These include high blood pressure, diabetes, high cholesterol, obesity, family history of heart disease as well as tobacco smoke.
+There are many factors that increase your risk for heart disease.
+These include a family history of heart disease and lifestyle factors.

-In women in particular, there can be variations on this that might not be classical chest pain.
+Women may have variations on these symptoms that might not be classical chest pain.
 There may be discomfort in the shoulder, jaw, or arms.
 These symptoms related to coronary disease may be more severe or more persistent in the situation of a heart attack.
 This arises when a coronary artery completely closes and restricts blood flow to the heart muscle.